Local Notes - User Guide

 Unlinked Notes

 You can also create notes without attaching a place.
-Just skip the place search and write your note.
-You'll see a prompt suggesting you can link a place later by editing the note and using the search bar.
+Just skip the place search and write your note - this always works, online or off.
+When you save a note with no place linked, a quick tip reminds you that you can attach a Google place later by editing the note and using the search bar.

 Note Fields